Faculty/Staff Wellness

 The Amazing Walk

-A spin-off of the Amazing Race, a television game-show, The Amazing Walk program will send partners on a virtual adventure around the world for 6 weeks
+A spin-off of The Amazing Race, a television game show, The Amazing Walk program will send partners on a virtual adventure around the world for 6 weeks.

 Cell Phones and Your Health

-Event was held in Fall 2015
+The event was held in Fall 2015.

 Does cell phone and cordless phone radiation increase your risk of cancer and other health problems?
 Classified as “possibly carcinogenic to humans” by the World Health Organization, wireless radiation has been a hot topic in the news lately.
-Learn about the latest research on wireless radiation safety and easy steps you can take to protect yourself and loved ones from potential harm.
+Learn about the latest research on wireless radiation safety and the easy steps you can take to protect yourself and your loved ones from potential harm.
 Clips from the award-winning documentary “Mobilize” will be shown, co-produced by UC Berkeley Researcher Joel Moskowitz, PhD.
 This event is co-sponsored by the Be Well at Work Wellness Program and the Center for Information Technology Research in the Interest of Society (CITRIS).

 Joel Moskowitz, PhD, is the director of the Center for Family and Community Health in the School of Public Health at UC Berkeley.